Yes. This is Super Meat Boy 2, but with a less boring name than “Super Meat Boy 2”.

 Yep!
 We'll have SKIPZ™ AND SICK TECH™ so don't worry your fidget spinners.

-We are shooting for April 2019 for Nintendo Switch, Xbox One, Playstation 4 and Epic Games Store and April 2020 for Steam.
+We are shooting for Q3 2019 for Nintendo Switch, Xbox One, Playstation 4 and Epic Games Store and Q3 2020 for Steam.